Yarn Types : What Type of Yarn Suits Your Needs

 Drawbacks of Using Bamboo Yarn

-- Can pill if you’re not careful with storage or wear – meaning, the fabric will create little fibers on its surface, which can be bothersome for some people
+- Can pill if you’re not careful with storage or wear—the fabric creates little fibers on its surface, which can be bothersome for some people

 Bamboo Yarn Uses

-- Bags and purses sometimes use bamboo yarn, too, because of how durable it is without any finishing touches.
+- Bags and purses sometimes use bamboo yarn because of its durability without any finishing touches

 9. Silk

-Undoubtedly, the best-known type of yarn from centuries ago if you consider the strength aspect.
-Silk yarn is smooth and has a lustrous finish to it.
-It’s not as durable as wool or acrylic, but its softness cannot be denied.
+Silk is the best-known type of yarn from centuries ago when considering strength.
+Silk yarn is smooth and has a lustrous finish.
+It’s not as durable as wool or acrylic, but its softness is unmatched.
 Before the invention of nylon yarns, silk was the go-to choice for knitting strong and shiny clothes.

 Properties of Silk